Arizona city ends contract for immigrant detention center

 ICE officials have said they opted for the agreement with Eloy as a last-minute means to quickly open the Texas detention center because of a surge of families coming to the U.S. from Central America.
 The center opened in December 2014.

-CoreCivic said the agreement is being moved to the city of Dilley.
+CoreCivic said the agreement is being moved to the Dilley.
 ICE spokeswoman Sarah Rodriguez said the agency is not commenting because of ongoing negotiations.

+David L. Jordan, the Dilley city administrator, said it's still negotiating on the contract, but wouldn't comment further.